 Isolation and Loneliness

-Caregivers can also experience depression and anxiety due to feelings of stress, guilt, and exhaustion.
-They may also miss out on socialization due to their caretaking duties.
+Caregivers can also experience isolation and loneliness, with feelings of stress, guilt, and exhaustion.
+They often miss out on socialization due to their caretaking duties.

 How does memory care help?

-Memory care provides a secure and calming environment for people with Alzheimer’s and dementia.
-Beyond ADLs and senior care services, dedicated dementia care programs offer a sense of purpose and relief.
-The benefits of memory care include:
+Memory care communities provide secure, calming environments for people with Alzheimer’s and dementia.
+Beyond ADLs and senior care services, communities that offer Alzheimer’s care near Austin offer residents a sense of purpose and relief.
+The benefits include:

 - Activities of daily living assistance